 How trading and other features work on Exrates.me

-First of all, the exchange does not require KYC to trade.
+First of all, the Exrates does not require any sort of KYC to begin trading.
 Once you sign up and login, you click on your dashboard in order to access trading functionality.
 The platform will indicate your balance in USD.

 On the top menu are ICO, Trading, Refill/Withdraw, History, Orders and Support buttons.
 Clicking the ICO icon from this menu allows you to access the list of tokens that are in the ICO stage, and you are able to access the trading history and charts for that coin and even buy or place a buy order for that token by setting the amount you want to buy and rate.
 You simply set the parameters and hit buy to place an order.